SACHI Dental Clinic

 Initial Consultation Process and Fees

-When visiting a dental clinic for the first time, you may have concerns about how the examination will proceed and what costs will be involved.
-At our clinic, we strive to provide thorough counseling and clear explanations so that patients can receive treatment with peace of mind.
-Please feel free to ask our staff if you have any questions.
+When visiting a dental clinic for the first time, you may have many concerns, such as “How will the examination proceed?” or “How much will it cost?”
+At our Clinic, we strive to provide careful counseling and clear explanations so that you can receive treatment with peace of mind.
+If you have any questions, please do not hesitate to ask our staff.

 1. Initial Appointment: For Smooth Treatment